raspiblitz/raspiblitz/README.md

 ### International Shopping Lists (buy parts & build it yourself)

-The cheapest way is to buy ans assemble the single parts yourself.
+The cheapest way is to buy and assemble the single parts yourself.
 These are the community curated shopping lists based on country:

 * [Germany](shoppinglist_de.md) *(reference shopping list)*
 * [USA](shoppinglist_usa.md)